 - In a large group or circle time? (maybe large groups make them nervous and they need that input to stay in control)

 - During reading or quiet time in the classroom?
-(Maybe they are bored, need more input?)
+(Maybe they are bored and/or need more input?)

 Oral sensory seekers are typically craving a lot of proprioceptive input since the act of chewing is “heavy work” for the mouth.
-So getting them moving and active is going to help even more than just offering them something to chew.
+Getting them moving and active is going to help even more than just offering them something to chew.

 After you address the gross motor component, start to offer oral sensory input that is age-appropriate:

-- Crunchy snacks such a pretzels, carrots sticks etc, anything that provides lots of chewing/heavy work for the mouth
+- Crunchy snacks such as pretzels, carrots sticks, etc, anything that provides lots of chewing/heavy work for the mouth

 - Provide fidgets or appropriate items to chew on during class time.
-Ark Therapeutics has a great selection of chewies and chewable items.
+Ark Therapeutics or Therapy Shoppe has a great selection of chewies and chewable items

 If you've had a child who chews in your classroom, I'd love to hear your tips that worked for them.
 Just share below in the comments.